Article

 The standard response to everything I have just written is that evolution by natural selection takes care of it.
 Random mutation provides variation, natural selection retains useful variants, and over deep time the genome gradually accumulates the complexity we observe.
 The argument has a long pedigree and a lot of cultural authority.
 It is also, in this context, a category mistake.

-The minimum self-replicating system, on the best current evidence, is the kind of organism that the 2024 Moody study identified as the Last Universal Common Ancestor, or LUCA (Moody, E. R. R., et al., 2024, The nature of the last universal common ancestor and its impact on the early Earth system, Nature Ecology and Evolution, 8, 1654-1666).
+The minimum self-replicating system, on the best current evidence, is the kind of organism that the 2024 Moody study identified as the Last Universal Common Ancestor, or LUCA (Moody, E.R.R., et al., 2024, The nature of the last universal common ancestor and its impact on the early Earth system, Nature Ecology and Evolution, 8, 1654-1666).
 LUCA had a genome of at least 2.5 megabases, encoded approximately 2,600 proteins, and possessed a functional immune system.
-This is not a primitive intermediate.
+This is in no sense a primitive intermediate.
 This is a fully formed cellular organism with a level of complexity comparable to modern bacteria.

 Some have proposed that simpler self-replicators, RNA-based or other, preceded LUCA.
 The RNA world hypothesis posits a stage at which replicating RNA molecules existed before the more elaborate DNA-protein system was established.
 This is interesting and may be partly correct, but it does not solve the problem.
 It pushes the problem back one level.
 Now we need to explain how a self-replicating RNA molecule arose by chance.
 RNA molecules capable of self-replication are themselves complex.
-They require specific sequences, and the calculations of Keefe and Szostak in 2001 showed that finding even an ATP-binding RNA in random sequence space requires sampling on the order of ten to the eleventh sequences (Keefe, A. D., and Szostak, J. W., 2001, Functional proteins from a random-sequence library, Nature, 410, 715-718).
+They require specific sequences, and the calculations of Keefe and Szostak in 2001 showed that finding even an ATP-binding RNA in random sequence space requires sampling on the order of 10 to the 11th sequences (Keefe, A.D., and Szostak, J.W., 2001, Functional proteins from a random-sequence library, Nature, 410, 715-718).
 And ATP-binding is a single, simple function.
 A self-replicating RNA is enormously more demanding.

 Every step of the regression encounters the same wall.
 There is no version of the chance-plus-selection account that explains the origin of the first self-replicating system, because every self-replicating system that we know about, or can plausibly imagine, is itself too complex to arise by chance in the available time.